 - Read early!
 Pace your reading and spread it out throughout the quarter.
 Do not wait until the last minute.

 - Determine which of your two books per quarter will make a better project.
 Some books just work better!
-Do the note-taking sheet for the other book.
+Do the Book Note for the other book.
 Here is a visual which might be helpful.

 - Type your written piece!
-Size 12, double-spaced.
+Size 12, double-spaced, normal font.
 Not only will you benefit from the editing tools, but it will look neater and more professional.
-You can always use computers at school.
+Include an MLA heading.